 My first sailing season with OWSA was in 2014 and I have loved the experience of sailing on the Columbia on Wednesday Night Sails, meeting new people and gaining more confidence in my sailing skills.
 I grew up sailing in Buzzard's Bay, near Cape Cod, in small boats and overnight cruising on my dad's sloop.
 I am a recently retired preschool teacher.
 My husband Reed and I moved to Portland in 2011 to be near our children and grandchildren.
 I am excited to join OWSA's Board as Program Director.

 Jen is relatively new to sailing.
 After becoming an OWSA member in 2017, she quickly caught the bug, found some openings and started to volunteer.
 She is thankful to OWSA for the personal thresholds she has overcome in such a short period of time and is always ready to pay it forward.
 She has learned to sail small boats through the BOAST Program and is excited to share the knowledge she has learned with you.

-Katie Drew, Director / Education Chair
+Katie Drew, Social Director

 Katherine started sailing when she was 24 years old and got her first sailboat; a 18' Hunter.
 She completed her first sailing class at Willamette Sailing Club.
 Katherine joined OWSA in 2012.